ZicoDiegoRR/stable-diffusion-xl-colab-ui/utils/README.md

 - `embeddings_loader.py`: To load embeddings or textual inversion
 - `pipeline_selector.py`: To pick the correct pipeline based on the selected pipeline from the UI
 - `run_generation.py`: To start the generation process
+- `vae_loader.py`: To load VAE model to the pipeline